 This card has no-annual fee and a public sign-up bonus of 10,000 MR points.
 It can be earned after spending just $1,000 in the first 3 months.

 The Chase Freedom Unlimited is a balanced alternative to its sibling, the Chase Freedom.
-It’s also great complement to the Chase Sapphire cards and Chase Ink Business Preferred card.
+It’s also great complement to the Chase Freedom, Sapphire cards, and Chase Ink Business Preferred card.
 If you are looking for just one card or for cash back, the Freedom Unlimited is not the best option.
 But as part of a wallet with multiple Chase cards, it’s fantastic.

 I was thrilled to hear about the CFU’s release in early 2016.
 But I had to wait a year to get it because I was having trouble finding a job after college.
 As I let my existing accounts age, my credit file became more robust.
 After I got my first post-college job, I was approved for a decent starting limit.